Jibaru/go-concurrency/README.md

 # Go Concurrency Concepts - Notes

-This concepts was taken after reading the book Learn Concurrent Programming with Go.
+These concepts were taken after reading the book Learn Concurrent Programming with Go.

 ## 1. Introduction